neos/neos-development-collection/Neos.Fusion.Afx/README.md

 ```

 The `@path`-property of tag-children can be used to render a specific afx-child into the given fusion path
-instead of beeing included into the `content`.
+instead of being included into the `content`.
 This allows to render AFX children into different props and
 to assign Fusion-prototypes to props.

 ```